 - schools, hospitals and other health and social care facilities

-- parks, green spaces
+- parks, green spaces and leisure centres.

 It will replace Section 106 planning obligations for many forms of infrastructure, although Section 106 agreements can still be used for site-specific mitigation measures and for affordable housing provision.